 Fort Thomas in Campbell County, Kentucky — The American South (East South Central)

-Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Education.
-A significant historical year for this entry is 1830.
+Topics and series.
+This historical marker is listed in these topic lists: Forts and Castles • War, US CivilKentucky Historical Society series list.
+A significant historical year for this entry is 1887.

 Location.
-39° 4.979′ N, 84° 27.056′ W. Marker is in Fort Thomas, Kentucky, in Campbell County.
-Marker is at the intersection Touch for map.
-Marker is at or near this postal address: 314 North Fort Thomas Avenue, Fort Thomas KY 41075, United States of America.
+39° 4.054′ N, 84° 26.821′ W. Marker is in Fort Thomas, Kentucky, in Campbell County.
+Marker is at the intersection of South Fort Thomas Avenue and Douglas Drive, on the right when traveling north on South Fort Thomas Avenue.
+Touch for map.
+Marker is in this post office area: Fort Thomas KY 41075, United States of America.
 Touch for directions.